 As with most technology that makes life easier for you, you end up wondering – ‘how I ever managed without it’.
-And that’s the crux really, isn’t it: good technology should slot effortlessly into your life without you realising it, so that before you know it it’s become an integral part of your daily existence.
+And that’s the crux: good technology should slot effortlessly into your life without you realising it, so before you know it, it’s become an integral part of your daily existence.

 It gives employers the ability to communicate with large groups of candidates at once instead of individually, saving precious resourcing time.

 It also allows them to easily communicate with would-be candidates across multiple locations including overseas – this is particularly key for emerging talent as it not only reduces the need for costly campus visits, it also enables employers to connect with universities they’ve not communicated with before, which in turn helps with social mobility.

 Live chat also allows employers to stay connected with candidates and support them at different stages of the process to help them to be their best.
 And of course, it can assist with onboarding and the often lengthy keep warm periods reducing renege rates.

 As we see an industry trend of moving away from brand-led engagement, more and more candidates are after an authentic picture of ‘what it’s really like to do the job’ and as such this has led to an increase in peer-to-peer conversations.

 Live chat platforms allow these conversations to happen with recruiters bringing relevant stakeholders in from around the business to join them in answering candidates’ questions.